adamrogoyski/tetris/README.md

 * The Fortran, Lua, and Zsh version uses arrays indexed starting at 1.
 * The Fortran version uses column-based arrays.
 * The Racket version has limited support for music, and no command-line arguments.
-* The Bash and Zsh versions have no sound.
+* The Bash and Zsh versions have no sound and don't support resizing.

 The music is performed by me on guitar.
 They should be close to note-for-note identical to the three Nintendo Gameboy Tetris songs.